On this page:

 3 |

-This course introduces the social side of water management with a focus on how water management has contributed to the development of societies globally and in Alberta.
-Topics include Sustainable Development Goals, social implications of water management for the energy sector, and high-income country versus low to middle-income country approaches to water management.
-Theoretical concepts will be reinforced through historical examples and case studies and then applied through class discussions and debates. |
+This course introduces the social side of water management with a focus on how water management has contributed to the development of societies both globally and in Alberta.
+Topics include: Sustainable Development Goals, social implications of water management for the energy sector, and high-income country versus low- to middle- income country approaches to water management.
+Theoretical concepts will be reinforced through historical examples and case studies then applied through class discussion and debates. |

 3 |

 In this course, you will develop an understanding of the fundamental processes and techniques of Project Management.
-We will also review leadership theories, and you will develop skills in interpersonal communication, conflict resolution, negotiation, problem-solving, decision-making, emotional intelligence, and leadership.
-This course specifically focuses on developing relationships with stakeholders from a project management perspective. |
+We will also review theories of Leadership and you will develop skills in interpersonal communication, conflict resolution, negotiation, problem- solving, decision-making, emotional intelligence, and leadership.
+This course has a specific focus on developing relationships with stakeholders from a project management perspective. |

 3 |